County Galway Ireland · Co. Galway · Furbo Save · Share

 Wear waterproofs.
 Bring a sandwich.
 Tell someone where you're going if it's the mountain.

-Sportlann Pitch The community sports pitch sits in the middle of the strip.
-Used for hurling, Gaelic football, and soccer.
-Watch a match or just walk the perimeter — the landscape here is work, not scenery.
+Sportlann pitch The community sports ground in the middle of the strip, used by the Bearna and Na Forbacha clubs for hurling, Gaelic football and soccer.
+Watch a match if one is on, or just walk the perimeter.
+The landscape here is work and use, not scenery laid on for visitors.

 20 mintime